jlanks/CV/README.md

-# CV
-Curriculum vitae, a shortish account of my career and qualifications.
+# Curriculum vitae, a shortish account of my career and qualifications.